Brazil: handling internal investigations

 Brazil has no laws governing cross-border transfer of data, and there are no special requirements for the transfer of data out of the country.
 There is no data protection central authority or official in Brazil, and Brazilian law does not require any registration or filing.

-Moreover, Brazilian customs and import/export regulations do not impose restrictions on imports or exports of encryption technology on hard drives.
+Moreover, Brazilian customs and import and export regulations do not impose restrictions on imports or exports of encryption technology on hard drives.
 Brazilian customs regulations do not contemplate the import and export of information.
 If there are physical items other than hard drives that could be imported into Brazil or exported from Brazil in view of the investigation, other specific tax regulations may apply.

 Any investigation on public records is allowed in Brazil.
 For instance, real state records, assets records, research on commercial board and judicial records, research on social network, among others, can be extremely useful.